epfl-matmat/matmat.org/student_projects/guidelines.md

 Here are some general guidelines about doing a student project within the MatMat group.
 See also the list of [available projects](/student_projects).
+Note, that we will in general *not* accept or decline an application for a project until six weeks before the semester begins.

 - We will start with a brief startup meeting.
 If you are given references or literature, please take a look at them.
 You will likely not understand very much, which is